mh-developer/NBA-machine-learning/README.md

 # NBA Machine learning - Artificial intelligence

-In this seminar work I created machine learning which predict results of NBA matches.
+In this seminar paper I created a machine learning algorithms, which predicts result of NBA matches.